 You can have a landline number and text-enable it without interrupting your voice service.

 While calls may still be routed to a physical location, you open yourself up to communicate with anyone, at any time, through SMS.

 Take a look at what you can do with a text-enabled landline:

 When it comes to landline limitation solutions, SMS is one of the best there is.
 66% of consumers either prefer mobile messaging or consider it their second choice for communications when compared to phone and email.

-If your business already has a landline number that you want to text enable, we can help you out in a few simple steps.
+If your business already has a landline number that you want to text enable, we can set up text to landline in a few simple steps.

 If you do not have a landline number, or you want to change yours, we can also work with you to secure a new number.

 Your third best option is to contact your desired phone service provider and ask for a rep to help set you up with a number and any necessary devices.
 Know that, depending on the size and call volume of your service, this could get a little pricey.

 If you’re looking for a more cost-friendly option, you may want to consider a VoIP number, but that’s a whole different ball game you can read about here.